-- Straight linear motion between Cartesian coordinates (unit: mm), the speed is not continuous between each command. - base coordinate system and TCP coordinate system.
+- Straight linear motion between Cartesian coordinates (unit: mm), the speed is not continuous between each command. - Users can control the motion of the robotic arm based on the base coordinate system and TCP coordinate system.
 The trajectory of tool center point in the Cartesian space is a straight line.
 Each joint performs a more complex movement to keep the tool in a straight path.
 The TCP path is unique once the target point is confirmed, and the corresponding posture in the execution process is random.
 X, Y, and Z control the position of TCP in base or tool coordinate system, in the unit of mm.
 While Roll/Pitch/Yaw controls the TCP orientation in the unit of degree.